2013 Philippine Super Liga season: Grand Prix Conference

 The Grand Prix Conference was held from November 10, 2013 to December 14, 2013.
 For this conference (women's), each team was allowed to include two import players in the line up.
 A men's division was also introduced.

 Women's division

 Five teams from the Invitational conference continued in the Grand Prix conference.
 The PCSO Bingo Milyonaryo Puffins were replaced by the RC Cola Raiders.

-Classification round (November 10, 2013 to December 1, 2013: